-While the terms dementia and Alzheimer's disease often are used interchangeably, they actually have two different meanings.
+While the terms dementia and Alzheimer's disease often are used interchangeably, they have two different meanings regarding diagnoses.
 Dementia refers to a wide range of symptoms that affect a person's ability to perform everyday activities independently.
 Alzheimer's disease is the most well-known and common form of dementia.
-It's a condition where brain cells decline in function.
+It's a progressive condition that gets worse over time.

-Depending on the cause of dementia ― and there are many ― some dementia symptoms are reversible.
+Depending on the cause of dementia ― and there are many ― some of its symptoms are reversible.
 While dementia generally involves memory loss, this symptom alone doesn't mean that a person has dementia.
-It's important to note that some treatable medical conditions can cause dementia symptoms.
-On the other hand, Alzheimer's disease is a progressive disorder that causes brain cells to degenerate and die.
-It's a continuous decline in thinking, and behavioral and social skills, that disrupts a person's ability to function independently.
+Some treatable medical conditions can cause dementia-like symptoms.

 - Changes in thinking skills

 - Decreased focus and attention

 While dementia is a general term, Alzheimer's disease is a specific brain disease.
 It's marked by symptoms of dementia that gradually get worse over time.
 Alzheimer's disease first affects the part of the brain associated with learning, so early symptoms often include changes in memory, thinking and reasoning skills.
 As the disease progresses, symptoms become more severe, including confusion, behavior changes and other challenges.

 - Changes in mood, such as depression or other behavior and personality changes

 - Confusion with location or passage of time